andrewh1978/px-loggetter/README.md

 # What

 This will collect Portworx logs from all nodes in the cluster and dump them to `/var/tmp/px-loggetter`.
+This can then be consumed by an ELK stack.

 # How